Current Issues

 Upper Afan Valley : Area of Outstanding Natural Beauty

-I believe that large scale wind power projects in the Upper Afan Valley have the potential of destroying the special character of many of our communities, ecologically, visually and physically.
-When such schemes conflict with our environment and the well being of our communities, I believe we should explore alternatives, similar to the approach of the National Trust.
+I believe we should protect the special character of many of our communities, ecologically, visually and physically.
 Considerable progress has been made in recent years to heal the damage inflicted by the exploitation of coal, particularly with the creation of the Afan Forest Park, the Glyncorrwg Ponds project, the Mountain Bike Centre, and the South Wales Miners’ Museum.

 Tourism and leisure are now a major feature of our local communities and I wish to enhance their progress through the creation of an Area of Outstanding Natural Beauty for the Upper Afan Valley.